Mick235711/Beijing-Subway-Tools/docs/tools.md

 - `-i` and `-x` can be used to include/exclude specific lines.
 - `--exclude-virtual` can make virtual transfers not being considered.
 - `--show-all` will show all possible transfer directions, regardless of whether it is actually possible to board.
+- For supported stations, you may pass `-c` to select whether you want to display average transfer time, distance, or stairs.

 Example Usage:
 <pre>